nacoc01leh/elecq-open-docs/README.md

 ![image](https://github.com/user-attachments/assets/75aa9369-cc0c-4f28-91cd-31d9c7a5df15)

 #### Check API List
-Currently, there are 5 open APIs available, as shown in the following figure:
+There are 5 open APIs available, as shown in the following figure:

 ![image](https://github.com/user-attachments/assets/b33c2f15-4205-4ea4-bf31-caf24b44a3ab)

 ***Notice***: All APIs in the "ELECQ OAuth2 APIs" Collection require HTTP ***Basic*** Authentication.
 You must include an Authorization header with:
-- Type: Basic
+- Type: `Basic`
-- Credentials: Base64-encoded ClientID:ClientSecret
+- Credentials: Base64-encoded `ClientID:ClientSecret`

 ***Notice***: All APIs in the "ELECQ Merchant APIs" Collection require HTTP ***Bearer*** Authentication.
 You must include an Authorization header with:
-- Type: Bearer
+- Type: `Bearer`
-- Token: Retrieve the access_token from the "Exchange authorizationCode for accessToken & refreshToken" endpoint.
+- Token: Retrieve the `accessToken` from the "Exchange authorizationCode for accessToken & refreshToken" endpoint.

 #### Standard API Response Format
 All APIs (except "Authorize client-secret for authorizationCode") return responses with:
-- Content-Type: application/json
+- Content-Type: `application/json`
 - Uniform structure:

 ```json